-Kellyanne, George Conway’s Daughter Claudia Deletes Social Media Accounts After She Criticizes President Trump
+Kellyanne & George Conway’s Daughter Claudia Deletes Social Media Accounts After Criticizing President Trump

 “My parents are forcing me to delete social media so this is my last tweet.
 Apparently, i don’t have a platform! it’s fake! love you all so much. keep fighting,” she wrote.

-As previously reported by The Inquisitr, Claudia, like millions of other teenagers, has — or, had — multiple social media accounts, including Twitter and TikTok.
+As previously reported by The Inquisitr, Claudia, like millions of other teenagers, has — or, had — multiple social media accounts, including TikTok and Twitter.
 TikTok, for those not familiar, is not unlike YouTube in that it allows users to make and share videos.
 Popular largely with teenagers and younger people, the platform’s videos are brief, often less than a minute long.
 Mostly, the videos consist of users dancing, singing, or lip-syncing.

 Many of Claudia’s TikTok videos were in the same vein, showing the young lady doing typical teenager things.
 However, much of her content was specifically and unambiguously anti-Trump.

-In one video, which has since been deleted, she says she “loves” Trump, but then says the word “love” should be replaced with the phrase “think that we should extinguish.”
+In one video, which has since been deleted, she said she “loves” Trump, but then said the word “love” should be replaced with the phrase “think that we should extinguish.”
 In the background was a headline from PinkNews referencing her mother’s boss asking the Supreme Court to allow states to ban same-sex couples from adopting.

-In another video, also since deleted, she directly addressed the fact that she is the daughter of one of Donald Trump’s closest advisers.
+In another video, also since deleted, she directly addressed the fact that she is the daughter of one of Trump’s closest advisers.
 After a reader mentioned it in the comments, she responded directly.

 “Believe it or not you can have your own opinions simply by educating yourself,” she said.